imanghafoori1/laravel-microscope/README.md

 ### `php artisan check:dead_controllers`

-- We can find the controllers that doesn't have any routes.
+- We can find the controllers that don't have any routes.

 <a name="generic_docblocks"></a>

 ### `php artisan check:generic_docblocks {--folder=app/Models} {--file=SomeFile.php}`

-- Removes Laravel's own docblocks.
+- Removes Laravel's DocBlocks.
 - You can use `--folder=` or `--file=` option to narrow down the scanned folders.

 <a name="helper_functions"></a>